FilippKuzenkov/Outlook-Signature-Extraction-Engine/README.md

-# 📧 Outlook Signature Intelligence Extraction Engine
+# 📧 Outlook Signature Extraction Engine

 **A production-grade ETL pipeline that extracts, cleans, enriches, and deduplicates contact signatures from Outlook mailboxes — built to solve a real strategic business problem.**

 ---

-## 🎯 Business Context & Problem
+##  Business Context & Problem

 During the preparation for the **2026 Marketing & Sales Strategy**, our team needed to understand who exactly across multiple client organizations was communicating with us, and how these individuals mapped to departmental and decision-making structures.